 Tips to Weight Lose but Without Dieting

-Weight Lose There are tips and tricks for losing weight that have nothing to do with strict dieting or counting calories.
+Weight Loss There are tips and tricks for losing weight that have nothing to do with strict dieting or counting calories.
 And when it comes to losing a little weight and reducing inflammation, changing your eating habits and increasing exercise is often enough.

-“Small weight loss can often achieve simply by improving certain (bad) habits that we have at the table, in the kitchen, while shopping or in the restaurant,” says dietitian and nutritionist Magda Carlas, author of the book The Diet Can Wait’ (Dome Books).
+“Small weight loss can often be achieved simply by improving certain (bad) habits that we have at the table, in the kitchen, while shopping or in the restaurant,” says dietitian and nutritionist Magda Carlas, author of the book The Diet Can Wait’ (Dome Books).
 While we don’t need to lose weight, reviewing our habits can help us regain balance, eat more mindfully, and learn the keys to a healthy meal that we can practice daily.

-Reduce the hours Between Meals
+Reduce the hours Between Meals.

 Snacks That Can Help Us

 Choose a whole piece or pieces with skin (if possible) among the best fruits to lose weight.
-“It is important that the fruit is not very ripe and that it needs to chew a little,” advises the nutritionist.
+“It is important that the fruit is not very ripe and needs to chew a little,” advises the nutritionist.
 Another good suggestion is to mix yoghurt with fruit, take nuts, which “have a very high satiety power and a shallow glycemic index” but in doses of 20 or 30 grams and always toasted or natural (not salted, not fried, still with honey).

 Eat Mindfully and More Slowly

-We eat in less than 10 minutes in front of the computer or environments too loud, overwhelming, or uncomfortable (because of the company or the conversation).
+We eat in less than 10 minutes in front of the computer or in environments too loud, overwhelming, or uncomfortable (because of the company or the conversation).
 It is not for nothing that 4% of the population in Spain suffers from binge eating disorders and 2-3% from bulimia.
 Also, eating too fast makes us swallow more air, eat more, feel less whole and lead to digestive disorders such as bloating, constipation, gas, abdominal pain, gastritis or ulcers, lists Carlas.

-Check the amounts of food
+Check the amounts of food.

-“Quantities can be the origin of numerous nutritional errors and possibly in many cases one of the causes of obesity,” says the expert.
+“Quantities can be the origin of numerous nutritional errors and possibly in many cases, one of the causes of obesity,” says the expert.
 We tend to eat more-than-desirable portions of pasta, cereal, and meat, use more-than-desirable amounts of dressings, and conversely, under-eat fish or raw vegetables without forgetting that “in Spain, salt is consumed twice as much as recommended” and that the consumption of sugar and light products is excessive.